devriesb/ctk/README.md

+# Middle Manager README

 # Middle Manager

-## What is Does:

-Ruby script for preparing a Hadoop cluster and installing Cloudera Manager on CentOS 7.4 boxes
+Set up a CDH Hadoop cluster with Cloudera Manager installed in < 5 minutes.

+Tested on CentOS 7.4

 ## What it can do:

-### Build out a hadoop cluster from scratch with Cloudera Manager installed:
+### Properly configure your fresh servers for CDH, then install Cloudera Manager:

 ```bash